MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-the-threads-window.md

 ### Flag and unflag threads in the Threads window

-In the **Threads** window, flagged threads have red flag icons next to them, while unflagged threads, if shown, have empty icons.
+In the **Threads** window, flagged threads have red flag icons next to them, while unflagged threads, if shown, have empty outline icons.

 ![Threads Window](../debugger/media/dbg-threads-window.png "Threads Window")